Why is pyridine electron deficient?

 Compared to benzene, the 3 position of pyridine is considerably less reactive towards electrophilic attack due to deactivation by the ring nitrogen.
 Under harsh conditions, some pyridines do undergo electrophilic substitution at C-3, as evidenced by their nitration in low yield.
 In benzo derivatives of pyridine,…

-READ ALSO: What does it mean if you exist?
+READ ALSO: What happens if you brush too hard with braces?

 Does nitrogen remove electron density from carbons in pyridine?